oeh-tnf/JKU-Games-Page/02_dice.md

 * Build one of the greatest Disney Puzzle with 40.320 pieces

 ## To Bring
-* Bring your own games and play them with friends.
+* Own games when needed.
-* Fun, Fairness and Friends
+* Fun, Fairness and Friends.